 Here's a quick way to get a ballpark idea as to whether you might have a problem.

 Knee pain generally develops slowly over a number of days and is not an emergency.
 Immediate care is always available at a walk in clinics, but it is more productive to see your primary care physician or a sports medicine physician as the first step.

 Dealing with yourself will be the biggest issue.
 Competitive athletes have a "fear of rest" - yet rest is probably the single most effective treatment.
 Peer pressure to continue to ride doesn't help when you are trying to do the right thing for yourself (and your knee).

 As in any musculoskeletal injury, ice, elevation, and resting the knee are all helpful.

-Tylenol or NSAIDs such as motrin are a good start.
+Tylenol or NSAIDs such as Motrin are a good start.
 Motrin can be taken up to 800 mg 3 times a day for a few days, but then drop back to the recommended dose on the bottle.
-If you have a history of ulcer problems or develop GI side effects, you might consider a switch to tylenol (it helps pain but is not as good an antiinflamatory) or see your physician for another recommendation.
+If you have a history of ulcer problems or develop GI side effects, you might consider a switch to Tylenol (it helps pain but is not as good an anti-inflammatory) or see your physician for another recommendation.